Skip Tooth 16 TPI - 1 Dozen (.094" wide x .018 thk.) real deal

 By: Hilton (Nov, 2014)

 I bought this along with some replacement blades.
 Firstly the blade that comes with the saw rusted up within a short while so I'm glad I bought the other blades.
 On first use though, the handle came right off the saw and on closer inspection there appears to be no glue whatsoever holding the handle to the body.
 I ended up having to hook my index finger over the lower section of the saw to keep the handle on.
-Other than those negatives, it seems to be easier to tension and change blades than the Stanley that I've had for ages.

 I own this product.